mighkel/TAK-Server/tak_vps_lxd_deployment_guide.md

 ⚠️ **Common mistake:** Creating a new PuTTY session from scratch without setting the private key path under Connection → SSH → Auth → Private key file

+# Update OS and package repositories
+sudo apt update && sudo apt upgrade -y

+**Note:** You may see messages about:
+- "Newer kernel available" - This is informational; reboot at your convenience
+- "Daemons using outdated libraries" - Select the services shown (defaults are fine)

-# Update & basic tools
+# Install basic tools
-sudo apt update && sudo apt upgrade -y sudo apt install -y curl wget git unzip snapd ufw fail2ban
+sudo apt install -y curl wget git unzip snapd ufw fail2ban

 # Create admin user (if not already created), add to sudo